Kochi Metro: Rolling stock

 The Kochi Metro uses 65-metre long Metropolis train sets built and designed by Alstom.
 Coaches are to be 3.90 m tall, and each train of three coaches will be 65 m in length.
 Each coach will have three wide doors, with automatic door closing and opening.
 The platforms at each station will be 70 m long, and will have half platform screen doors.
 A total of 22 trains will be inducted for the first phase of operations of the metro.
 The axle load is 15 t for which the structures are to be designed.
 The capacity of each train is 975 passengers.
+The trains are equipped with free WiFi service.

 It was initially proposed to use maglev trains from South Korea for Kochi Metro.
 It was later decided that Kochi Metro will run on standard gauge, with 3 coaches initially in each train, which can be extended to six coaches in future.
 The width of each coach was initially fixed at 2.70 m in the DMRC's original DPR.
 However, KMRL wanted the metro to be as a medium metro corridor, as opposed to a light one, and the width was increased to 2.90 m.

 The DMRC floated an initial global tender in July 2013 for the manufacture and design of the coaches.
 Hyundai Rotem/BEML and Band Changchun Railway Vehicle Co Ltd were the only bidders when the bids were opened in December 2013.
 The Chinese firm did not qualify, leaving only the HYUNDAI consortium in contention.
 The ₹750 crore contract was re-tendered on 10 March 2014, and the coach width requirement was changed.
 The DMRC opposed re-tendering, stating that it might delay the metro's opening, by up to a year or more.
 It also argued that coaches supplied by Hyundai Rotem were already in use on the Delhi Metro, as well as a few other metros.
 According to Metro officials, "The delay will impact integrated trial of coaches in Aluva-Palarivattom route, initially scheduled for August 2015.
 With re-tendering process on, the proposed integration of coaches with tracks, third traction (sourcing power from the third rail) and signal systems can be done only by 2015-end or early 2016."
 The DMRC held a pre-bid meeting in New Delhi on 2 April 2014 to allow interested firms to seek clarifications regarding technical specifications for the contract for the coaches.

 The re-tendering process was won by French company Alstom.
 The contract is for design, manufacturing, supply, installation, testing and commissioning of 25 standard track gauge trains with an option to supply 25 additional metro sets.